Braves vs. Red Sox Player Props Betting Odds

-Player prop bet odds for Ronald Acuna Jr., Rafael Devers and others are listed when the Atlanta Braves host the Boston Red Sox at Truist Park on Tuesday (at 7:20 PM ET).
+Player prop bet odds for Ronald Acuna Jr. and others are listed when the Atlanta Braves host the Boston Red Sox at Truist Park on Wednesday at 7:20 PM ET.

 Bet on this matchup or its props with DraftKings!